ImgBotApp/InternetNL/detail/conn/ipv6/dns-conn/exp_en.md

-We check if your device through its current internet connection is able to connect with our webserver using our corersponding IPv6 address, after our domain name has been translated *by DNS* into this IPv6 address.
+We check if your device through its current internet connection is able to connect to our webserver using IPv6.
+For this test we provide a domain name and we expect your resolver to resolve the domain name to the appropriate IPv6 address.